The Triangle Condition for the Marked Random Connection Model: Sub-Critical Convergence

-By Lemma~\ref{thm:Spectrum_Subset} this also implies $\SupSpec{\Opconnf}\leq1$.
-A re-scaling argument similar to~\cite[Section 2.2]{MeeRoy96} explains how this can be done while maintaining generality.
+Now we have some bounds for the terms in our expansion, we will in turn bound these using a bootstrap function.
+To aid readability, in our following arguments we will assume that

+This does not reduce the generality of our result.
 First note that since $\fconnf(0;a,b)>0$ for a positive $\Pcal$-measure set of $a,b\in\Ecal$, we have $\SupSpec{\fOpconnf(0)}>0$.
 Now suppose we scale $\Rd$ by a factor of $q^{-1/d}$ (that is, the new unit radius ball is the previous ball of radius $q^{1/d}$), and leave the mark space $\Ecal$ unchanged.
 Then we find that the system we are left with has the distribution of an RCM model with the new parameters

 Therefore for all $a,b\in\Ecal$ we have

 and $\SupSpec{\fOpconnf^*(0)} = q^{-1} \SupSpec{\fOpconnf(0)}$.
 We can therefore achieve our assumption by choosing $q=\SupSpec{\fOpconnf(0)}$.
 Furthermore, under this scaling we find that the old event $\left\{\conn{\left(\xbar,a\right)}{\left(\ybar,b\right)}{\xi^{x,y}}\right\}$ becomes the new event $\left\{ \conn{\left(q^{-1/d}\xbar,a\right)}{\left(q^{-1/d}\ybar,b\right)}{\xi^{\left(q^{-1/d}\xbar,a\right),\left(q^{-1/d}\ybar,b\right)}} \right\}$, and we get